- 1 INTRODUCTION :

 - 10 BIBLIOGRAPHY / REFERENCE :

 Secondary Market: A market where investors purchase securities or assets from other investors, rather than from issuing companies themselves.
 The national exchange – such as the New York Stock Exchange and the NASDAQ are secondary markets.
+A stock broker performs all the functions of Sebi and other stock exchanges.

 A stockbroker is a regulated professional individual, usually associated with a brokerage firm or broker-dealer, who buys and sells stocks and other securities for both retail and institutional clients through a stock exchange or over the counter in return for a fee or commission.
 Stockbrokers are known by numerous professional designations, depending on the license they hold, the type of securities they sell, or the services they provide.